Spuriosity1/Spuriosity1.github.io/_posts/2022-03-22-commutation.md

 # The End of the day
 I'm certain that this could be made 'smarter', but I think it's fit for the purpose it's designed
 for: double-checking algebraic brute force.
-Feel free to contact me via GitHub if you have any issues using it or want to complain abput the low-quality documentation.
+Feel free to contact me via GitHub if you have any issues using it or want to complain about the low-quality documentation.